strjonas/Going50/MockReplacementRoadmap.md

    - Implemented proper progress tracking in the UI
    - Fixed methods to use real data from the database

+✅ **Fix ChallengeService Initialization**
+   - Fixed critical error in `ChallengeService` where challenge IDs were too short for database constraints
+   - Implemented deterministic ID generation that creates consistent 36-character IDs across app restarts
+   - Preserved the original descriptive IDs by combining them with a padding pattern
+   - Ensured service can properly initialize and store/retrieve challenges without creating duplicates

+✅ **Fix Challenge Joining Functionality**
+   - Fixed issue where joined challenges didn't move from available to active list
+   - Added cache invalidation method in `ChallengeService` to ensure fresh data is loaded
+   - Fixed bug in challenge definition lookup by using all challenges instead of just available ones
+   - Added proper loading states during join operation for better user experience
+   - Automatically switched to Active tab after joining to show the user their joined challenge
+   - Added cache invalidation to challenge detail screen for consistency
+   - Fixed critical bug in `challenge_detail_screen.dart` where a hardcoded 'currentUser' ID was used instead of the actual user ID from UserService
+   - Ensured consistent user ID usage between the challenge list and detail screens

 1. **Implement Local Profile Stats**
    - Update profile statistics to use real driving data from `PerformanceMetricsService`
    - Replace mock longest trip and streak data with actual values

 ### Phase 2: Firebase Integration (2-3 weeks)